 Studies have long shown that people have widely formed their perceptions of Southerners from literature and the media – but especially from movies.
 Due to that apparent general inability to distinguish the concocted fantasy and escapist entertainment of movies from reality, the people of Appalachia and the Southeastern United States unfortunately became subjected to scathing bias spurred by the unflattering generalizations created and perpetuated by the mass media.
 Lost and forgotten in the chasm between exaggerated stereotypes of aristocratic, magnolia-blossom debutantes and the antithetical barefoot hayseed bumpkins were the many diverse, dynamic, real life individuals comprising the region’s populace.
 Among them were – and still are – a cross-section of decent, good-natured, industrious, intelligent, sturdy people with solid values who have felt largely dispossessed by these satirical and heavily-embellished depictions.
 Plainly stated, the media has traditionally not been kind to Southerners.

 But by the mid-20th Century, a “flash” from Tupelo, Mississippi would detonate a cultural explosion that rocked the world, changing broadly held negative misconceptions of Southerners and eliciting an avalanche of seemingly universal adoration.
-Elvis’ significance to his fellow indigena of his native region has always transcended far beyond just his music and his movies.
-It is more than simply an intense admiration; it is a deep connection and very real kinship that so many throughout the American South feel.
+Elvis’ significance to his fellow indigenes of the American South has always far transcended his music and his movies.
+It is more than simply an intense admiration; it is a deep connection and very real sense of kinship that so many throughout this region feel.

 Elvis was not the progeny of nobility.
 Rather, he was the sole child of young, struggling parents living in the country’s most impoverished state.
 Compounding that plight was the fact he was born in an era of runaway economic stratification: the Great Depression.
 Author Elaine Dundy noted in her 2004 book, “Elvis and Gladys” that as a toddler, Elvis sat on his mother’s six-foot long tow sack as she dragged him up and down cotton rows while laboring during the autumn picking season.
 Among the harsh realities Elvis and his family shared with so many others of that collective circumstance were that survival was a matter of day-to-day struggle, material possessions were meager – and things of an incorporeal quality were embraced as an escape and salvation.
 Music and spirituality were so closely intertwined, at times one could not tell where one ended and the other began.

 While many retrospectively idealize the 1950’s in America as a time when white bread, suburbanite innocence prevailed and everyone was nice to one another, they have either been grossly misinformed or are practicing revisionist history.
-This after all was the heyday of the rabidity of McCarthyism.
+This, after all, was the heyday of the rabidity of McCarthyism.
 Bigotry, intolerance and exploitation of the weak and “underclass” had long been rampant practices nationwide.
-The introduction of child labor laws and the fight for fair wages, safe working conditions and for various civil liberties were not-so-distant memories – and there were still many battles left to fight.
+The introduction of child labor laws and the fight for fair wages, safe working conditions and for various civil liberties were not-so-distant memories – and there were many battles yet to fight as the Civil Rights Era was dawning.
 As unpalatable as the observation may be, the stark truth is that the country had long been controlled by wealthy, powerful white men of aristocratic lineage who, despite the nation’s ideals on paper, often did not put those ideals into practice.

 Elvis’ emergence was a jolt to the straight-laced façade of innocence and tranquility of the day as he helped inject the daring musical fusion of Rockabilly into the national consciousness.
 However, his charisma and sincerity were more powerful than the futile, vicious attempts to demonize him.
 Those who resolved to resent and to disparage him as an insolent and unrefined hick wound up eating a heaping dish of Memphis-style deep fried crow.
 Even crooner Frank Sinatra, who harshly and very publicly lambasted his music as “rancid” and “deplorable” – mostly because he felt threatened by his soaring popularity – became a close friend, finding him to be “a warm, considerate and generous man.”
 As the world would quickly discover, there was nothing about Elvis that could be disliked or resisted as he insinuated himself into the lives and psyches of virtually everyone on the planet.